-Washington County's

-population reflects

-similar trends, although

-the town has generally

-grown faster than the

-rest of the county.

-- 34 From 2000 to 2015,

-- 35 East Montpelier's

-- population increased by

-- 37 34 people (or 1.3%),

-- while the population of

-- Washington County decreased by 0.7%.
+Washington County's population reflects similar trends, although the town has generally grown faster than the rest of the county.
+From 2000 to 2015, East Montpelier's population increased by 34 people (or 1.3 percent), while the population of Washington County decreased by 0.7 percent.

 Predictions of future population growth are useful for planners, but the projections rely on a lot of assumptions that may or may not prove accurate.
-In 2013, the state published population of assumptions that may or may not prove accurate.
 In 2013, the state published population projections from 2010 to 2030.
-The projections indicate that East Montpelier would have a
+The projections indicate that East Montpelier would have a population of between 2,613 and 2,718 by 2030.
+Based on these projections, the town can expect modestly increasing population growth in the next decade.